sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_24_OperationsInPythonProgram/Q_24_OperationsInPythonProgram_Quiz.md

 **Description**

-In the above code ‘ &gt; ‘ is a comparison operator.
+In the above code ‘ > ‘ is a comparison operator.
 It checks whether a is greater than b.
 Here a is 20 &amp; b is 15.
 So Boolean value of i will be true.

 ---
 ---

-8 :
+8 : Automatic conversion to float in division will happen in which of the following language/s?

+a) C
+b) Python
+c) Both of the above
+d) None of the above

+**Answer** b)

+**Description**

+This happens in Python.
+It is the magic of the language Python.
+It finds that you are doing a division and decimal points may be needed.

+---
+---

+9 : a = 20

+b = 15

+j = a < b

+What will be the Boolean value of j in the above Python code?

+a) True
+b) False

+**Answer** b)

+**Description**

+In the above code ‘ < ‘ is a comparison operator.
+It checks whether a is less than b.
+Here a is 20 &amp; b is 15, so a is not less than b.
+So Boolean value of j will be false.

+---
+---